wbthomason/packer.nvim/README.md

     prompt_border = 'double', -- Border style of prompt popups.
     keybindings = { -- Keybindings for the display window
       quit = 'q',
+      toggle_update = 'u', -- only in preview
-      toggle_info = '<CR>',
+      continue = 'c', -- only in preview toggle_info = '<CR>',
       diff = 'd',
       prompt_revert = 'r',